museum.jpg

 Artboard 1 copy 2@2x-100.jpg

-The change in color of Earth (represented by the green bar at the bottom) reflects CO2 levels to communicate the change in the earth over the course of history.
-It also demonstrates how the changes were subtle but also sudden.
+The change in color of Earth (represented by the green bar at the bottom) reflects CO2 levels and also conveys the change in the earth over the course of history.
+This component of the timeline demonstrates how changes to the earth were subtle but also sudden.

 Showing the use life and decay life visually in terms of colored bars allows for relative comparison: how long am I using this, and how long does it persist on Earth?
 The bars that remain in "Earth" for a long time crowd up and lead to a landfill.
 The actual times are also written in the descriptions for users to see more specific metrics.